-The Accellion cyberattack continues to impact partners and customers worldwide.
+The Accellion cyberattack impacted partners and customers worldwide.
 Here’s a regularly updated list of Accellion supply chain victims, what happened, and associated lawsuits against the software company.

 First, a little background: Accellion specializes in secure file sharing and collaboration software.
 The company develops an enterprise content firewall leveraged by more than 3,000 global corporations, government organizations, hospitals and universities.
 Key investors include Baring Private Equity Asia and Bregal Sagemount.

 Hacker Group that Targeted Accellion: Researchers have identified a set of threat actors (dubbed UNC2546 and UNC2582) with connections to the FIN11 and the Clop ransomware gang as the cybercriminal group behind the Accellion attack.
 Source: Threatpost, February 22, 2021.